-Collected Scenes from the Works of William Shakespeare
+Collected Scenes from and inspired by the works of William Shakespeare.
+Coordinated by Christy Burgess.

-Over the course of one magical weekend, dozens of actors from throughout the community—neighbors, friends, and young and old alike—take to the stage with their own unique spin on some of Shakespeare’s most beloved works.
-Two different performances, each offering a series of ten-minute scenes, are sure to inspire and delight the entire family.
+Over the course of one weekend, dozens of actors from throughout the community—neighbors, friends, young and old alike—take to the stage with their own unique spin on some of Shakespeare’s most beloved works.
+FREE performances on Saturday and Sunday each offer a completely different series of ten-minute scenes that are sure to inspire and delight the entire family.

 Both performances at 2:00pm at Notre Dame's Washington Hall.